computerscienceiscool/qEEG_Information/README.md

 # qEEG_Information
-Information to organize qEEG information I used to learn about qEEGs
+Information to organize qEEG information I used to learn about qEEGs.

-Will add more information later
+Will add more information later.